xybu/cs590-nfv/experiments/suricata/README.md

 Because the data cannot fit well in one graph, we first compare Docker setups with bare metal, and then VM setup with baremetal.

-We first compare Docker and Docker with vtap setups with bare metal, and see that there is no nontrivial difference between the three.
+We first compare Docker and DockerV setups with bare metal, and see that there is no nontrivial difference between the three.
 In this case, there is no need to compare the number of bytes decoded because they will be on par with each other.

 ![Cumulative Data Decoded in Packets by Suricata, Bare metal vs Docker](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/data/diagrams/bigFlows.pcap,1-4,eve,Decoded_Pkts_BM_vs_Dockers.pdf.svg)